-The literature has several implications for policy and practice with regard to disabled building occupants.
+The literature has several implications for policy and practice with regard to disabled occupants of buildings.
 First, epidemiologic studies of the incidence of earthquake-related injuries and deaths suggest that disability is a risk factor.
 However, these data are far from conclusive.
-Rates of injury appear to be higher for the non-able-bodied.
+Rates of injury appear to be higher for the nonable-bodied.
 What is not known is the reason for this difference.
 It may be the case that injuries occur because disabled persons are less able to protect themselves and otherwise cope during the emergency, due to their physical limitations.
-On the other hand, it may be that, because of age, income or other factors, disabled persons are found in environments that are inherently more hazardous--for example, old, substandard buildings.
+On the other hand, it may be that, because of age, income, or other factors, disabled persons are found in environments that are inherently more hazardous--for example, old, substandard buildings.
 A considerable amount of additional research is needed to clarify the relationship between disability and injury.

 Second, it appears that many aspects of the built environment that create limitations for able-bodied persons produce even greater barriers for persons with disabilities.
-Building security requirements can be allowed to obscure the goal of making buildings more accessible and safe for all users.
-Changes that are made in the design of buildings and the use of space that consider the needs of functionally challenged persons are likely to make the environment safer for all building occupants--both disabled and able-bodied.
+Building security requirements can make buildings less accessible and less safe for all users.
+Changes that are made in the design of buildings and the use of space that consider the needs of functionally challenged persons are likely to make the environment safer for all building occupants-both disabled and able-bodied.

 To the extent that disabled persons have limited choices among the routes they can use for getting into and out of buildings on a daily basis, they are even less familiar with these buildings than able-bodied persons, and they may even face more limited options and greater risks in the event of an emergency.
-As Schroeder and Benedict (1984:541) note, "Many buildings that are wheelchair-accessible are not, however, designed for emergency exiting...laws on building egressibility neither exist, nor are there federal funds available to alter buildings for this purpose."
+As Schroeder and Benedict (1984, p.
+541) note, "Many buildings that are wheelchairaccessible are not, however, designed for emergency exiting . . . laws on building egressibility neither exist, nor are there federal funds available to alter buildings for this purpose."
 Providing multiple building access routes for disabled persons could make buildings safer.